Under Colorado law, leaving the scene of an accident triggers one of four criminal charges:

 - revoke your license.

-Courts will also award victim restitution for the
+Courts will also award restitution for the victim’s

 - medical bills,

-In addition, the hit and run driver may face a personal injury claim in civil court.
-And if the victim of a hit and run died, the driver could be sued for wrongful death.
+In addition, you may face a personal injury claim in civil court.
+If the victim of a hit and run died, you could be sued for wrongful death.

-- You were too seriously injured to remain on the scene and/or report the accident,
+- You were too injured to remain on the scene and/or report the accident.
+In these cases, we just show the prosecutor your medical records indicating that your injuries prevented you from carrying out any legal obligations.

-Colorado district attorneys have a limited time – called a statute of limitations – to charge suspects with leaving the scene of a crash.
-The time limit depends on the specific charge:
+Colorado district attorneys have a limited time – called a statute of limitations – to charge you with leaving the scene of a crash.
+The time limit depends on the specific charge, as illustrated by the following chart:

 Class 3 felony (fatal) and vehicular homicide (CRS 18-3-1-6) together | 10 years after the accident |